nicolaiarocci/nicolaiarocci.com/content/post/nuget-server.md

 ## Create a NuGet Server in Visual Studio
 In Visual Studio select File > New > Project to create a new project.
-In order to get the latest version of NuGet.Server, make sure you set the target framewrk to .NET Framework 4.6 or above.
+In order to get the latest version of NuGet.Server, make sure you set the target framework to .NET Framework 4.6 or above.

 ![New VS project with .NET 4.6 or above][img2]